GiuDiMax/Letterboxd_statistics/README.md

 - Write your TMDB API key in config file;
 - Insert in input folder your zip file downloaded from https://letterboxd.com/settings/data/;
 - run main.py.
+#Bugs
+- for now don't work with TV episodes and TV shows don't have runtime.